pypeit/PypeIt/doc/cookbook.rst

     - Modify the spect block in Settings File to specify calibrations
     - Run the pypit_calcheck script
-    - Inspect the .group file for your Settings File
+    - Inspect the .group file for your Settings File.
+Confirm calibrations, science and standard frames

 5. Run the reduction (described in :doc:`running`)